maltaesousa/geomapfish-tools/README.md

 Then, follow the instructions.

-Your application is at https://localhost:8484
+Your application is at https://localhost:8484.
-The admin interface is at https://localhost:8484/admin
+The admin interface is at https://localhost:8484/admin.
+The default credentials are admin/admin.

+That's it!
 Enjoy :-)

 ___